solidjs/solid/README.md

   * Data behavior is part of the declaration
   * No need for lifecycle functions, and the large chains of conditionals they bring.
 * ES6 Proxies to keep data access simple and POJO like
-* Promises and ES Observables are first class citizens:
+* Easy Promises and ES Observables interoptability:
   * Easy interopt with existing libraries that manage services and state.
   * All Selectors when resolved to these automatically update asynchronously allowing for 100% pure data declarations.
   * Async Functions are first class citizens and Selectors can be written using them.
+  * from operator converts Promise or Observable to a Signal.
+* Expandable custom operators and binding directives.
 * Truly just a render library
   * Unopinionated about how you set modularize/componentize your code
   * The whole tree is only rendered once so statefulness is not a decider for the use of functional components